Logo CHS 2025

 Jessica Harvey

-Biologist, Corvidae Environmental Consulting, CHS director at large
+Biologist, Corvidae Environmental Consulting, CHS director at large, co-chair of CHS Meetings and Workshops Committee

 j_harvey@outlook.com